tussiri/Capstone-V2/README.md

 Running purposes: Visual studio code or IntelliJ IDEA is highly recommended as editor for this app.

-For Backend: Run Bootrun at localhost:8080 server
+For Backend: Run Bootrun at localhost:8080

 Frontend: In terminal **cd** into liftoff-app folder and run **npm i**, following that run **npm start**